Matcha for Gut Health: Ancient Food with Modern Benefits

 • Matcha Latte: Enjoy a frothy matcha latte by whisking matcha powder with hot water and then adding steamed milk (dairy or plant-based) and a touch of sweetener if desired.
 Try our Vanilla Matcha Latte recipe here.

 • Baked Desserts: Use matcha powder to flavor baked goods such as cookies, cakes, muffins, and pancakes.
 Matcha powder gives your baked goodies a vibrant green hue and a hint of earthy flavor.
-Dark chocolate pairs beautifully with matcha in our Matcha Chocolate Chip Cookies and Matcha Chocolate Chip Mug Cake.
+Dark chocolate pairs beautifully with matcha in our Matcha Chocolate Chip Cookies and Easy Matcha Cake.

 • Matcha Oatmeal: Stir matcha powder into cooked oatmeal along with your favorite toppings like fruit, nuts, and seeds for a nutritious and energizing breakfast.